ast-grep/ast-grep.github.io/website/advanced/core-concepts.md

 Source code input is text, a sequence of characters that follows certain syntax rules.
 You can use common search tools like [silver-searcher](https://github.com/ggreer/the_silver_searcher) or [ripgrep](https://github.com/BurntSushi/ripgrep) to search for text patterns in source code.

 However, ast-grep does not match patterns against the text directly.
 Instead, it parses the text into a tree structure that represents the syntax of the code.
-This allows ast-grep to match patterns based on the semantic meaning of the code, not just its surface appearance.
+This allows ast-grep to match patterns based on the structure of the code, not just its surface appearance.
 This is known as [structural](https://docs.sourcegraph.com/code_search/reference/structural) [search](https://docs.sourcegraph.com/code_search/reference/structural), which searches for code with a specific structure, not just a specific text.

 _Therefore, the patterns you write must also be of valid syntax that can be compared with the code tree._